Loongel/DockerSwarmOverlay-on-NAT/README.md

 Before using this tool, you need to ensure that:
 - The internal network node is configured to connect to the internet via NAT, with no changes to the source port.
 - The internal network nodes are set to use the same internal network node as a gateway which has a public IP.
+- Python and pip have been installed on each node

 ## Usage